stuartherbert/putting-ansible-to-work/key-concepts.md

 Most of the files you'll write for Ansible will be YAML files.
 There are a few exceptions; I'll point them out when they crop up.

-This isn't a book about YAML, so rather than spend a lot of time talking about YAML's syntax, I've just gone ahead and included a lot of examples instead throughout the chapters.
-There are times when Ansible pushes its use of YAML a bit close to the edge, which can cause syntax errors; I'll cover these as and when you're likely to run into them.
+This isn't a book about YAML, so rather than spend a lot of time talking about YAML's syntax, I've just included a lot of examples instead throughout the chapters.
+I'll point out any YAML gotchas as and when we run into them.

 <div class="callout info" markdown="1">
-#### All YAML Files Start With ---
+#### All YAML Files Start With Three Hyphens

 As you work your way through the book, you'll notice that every example YAML file in the book starts with three hyphens on the first line.
 This is part of the YAML spec.

 If you leave out the three hyphens, your YAML file won't load.
 </div>

-If you really want to read more about YAML, there's [an official website for YAML](http://www.yaml.org/), and AnsibleWorks have posted [their own YAML syntax walkthrough](http://docs.ansible.com/YAMLSyntax.html).
+If you really want to read more about YAML, there's [an official website for YAML](http://www.yaml.org/), and AnsibleWorks have posted their own [YAML syntax walkthrough](http://docs.ansible.com/YAMLSyntax.html).

 ## Roles